April The Giraffe Has ‘Profoundly Advanced’ As Labor Watch Continues

 3/1: April continues to swell on the back end, with a slight discharge.
 Mammary development is significant, with udders filling.
 Pacing and stargazing behavior observed.
 Our entire team remains on standby.
 While we are not in labor, we will continue to monitor progression.
 Www.aprilthegiraffe.com Labor Text Alert: www.aprilthegiraffealert.com

 “On the physical side, we’re looking for obviously an increase in her belly, essentially the size of the calf inside there, which we’re seeing that,” he said.
-“We’re also watching the baby kick and move around and most recently as of yesterday starting to appear to be getting into position”
+“We’re also watching the baby kick and move around and most recently as of yesterday starting to appear to be getting into position.”

-Fans of April and her growing family of giraffes, you can tune in to watch the birth of her new calf on the Animal Adventure Park’s Youtube channel.
+Fans of April, and her growing family of giraffes, can tune in to watch the birth of her new calf on the Animal Adventure Park’s YouTube channel.